onnx/steering-committee/README.md

 The role and responsibilities of the Steering Committee are defined in the ONNX [governance](https://github.com/onnx/onnx/tree/main/community#steering-committee).

-The Steering Commmittee meets regularly and calls are available for any community member to join.
+The Steering Committee meets regularly and calls are available for any community member to join.
 You can find the latest schedule at https://onnx.ai/calendar

 Agendas for upcoming meetings and notes from completed meetings are published [here](meeting-notes).